 Quotes from Ruth Porat, Senior VP & CFO

-“We are very pleased with our exceptional fourth quarter performance after an unprecedented year.
-For 2020, total Alphabet revenues were $183 billion, up 13% year-on-year or up 14% in constant currency.
-With our new segment disclosures this quarter, I’ll start with quarterly results at the Alphabet level, followed by segment results and conclude with our outlook.
-My focus will be on year-on-year comparisons for the fourth quarter, unless I state otherwise.
+“We are delighted with our exceptional fourth-quarter performance after an unprecedented year.
+For 2020, total Alphabet revenues were $183 billion, up 13% year-on-year or 14% in constant currency.
+With our new segment disclosures this quarter, I’ll start with quarterly results at the Alphabet level, followed by segment results, and conclude with our outlook.
+My focus will be on year-on-year comparisons for the fourth quarter unless I state otherwise.

-For the fourth quarter, our consolidated revenues were $56.9 billion, up 23%, which reflect broad-based increases in advertiser spending in Search and YouTube within Google Services as well as ongoing strength in Google Cloud.
+For the fourth quarter, our consolidated revenues were $56.9 billion, up 23%, reflecting broad-based increases in advertiser spending in Search and YouTube within Google Services and ongoing strength in Google Cloud.

 Total Google Services revenues were $52.9 billion, up 22%.
 Each component of our advertising revenues reflects the return of advertiser spend in response to the continued movement of consumer activity online that Philipp spoke about, including Google Search and other advertising revenues of $31.9 billion in the quarter, up 17%; YouTube advertising revenues of $6.9 billion, up 46%, driven by a rebound not only in brand advertising but also ongoing strength in direct response; network advertising revenues of $7.4 billion, up 23%.